Akshit3010/bewakoof.com/README.md

 2.We faced some problems during merging the files but we figured it out very quickly and start following the basic steps of merging.

-3.We faced challenges with CSS tags like absolute and relative.We aligned a Navigation bar with all the pages by giving it some margin functionalities.
+3.We faced challenges with CSS tags like absolute and relative.We aligned Navigation bar with all the pages by giving it proper margin and padding.

 ## Team